Skip to content

 Rule status

-Rule status enables or disables the rule.
+Rule status activates or deactivates the rule.

 Rule name